 Easy, effective, and cheap, homemade dishwasher detergent will be your new favorite DIY!
 It only takes 5 minutes to make and uses just 4 simple, clean ingredients.

-Reducing household toxins and saving money are two of my biggest goals around the house, but they often don’t go together.
-Healthy non-toxic items are typically so much more expensive than the standard versions, so I have to work hard to balance health and finances.
+Reducing household toxins and saving money are two of my biggest homemaking goals, but they often don’t go together.
+Healthy, non-toxic items are often so much more expensive than the conventional versions, so I have to work hard to balance health and finances.

-When I find a healthy product or clean DIY that’s actually affordable, I’m so excited.
+When I find a healthy product or clean DIY that’s actually affordable (like homemade hand sanitizer or DIY laundry detergent), I get so excited!
 That’s why I love this simple dishwasher detergent!
-It’s not only made with natural ingredients, but it’s far cheaper than any other clean dishwasher detergent I’ve found.
+It’s not only made with natural ingredients, but it works great and is far cheaper than any other clean dishwasher detergent I’ve found .

 Troubleshooting